Michael Hotka's

 I secured a thin wire to the front of the aluminum to help read the azimuth angle.
 I taped this wire to the base of the 4 inch piece.

-The backside of the altitude protractor.
-I added two nuts to make it stand off the upright piece.
-This helps the plumb bob nut dangle free.
+The backside of the altitude plate.
+The 1/8-inch bolt holding the altitude plate is 2 inches long.
+I added three nuts between the aluminum piece and the altitude plate to make it stand off the upright aluminum piece better.
+This helps the plumb bob nut dangle free from hitting the upright aluminum piece.

 I used the quadrant for the first time on January 28, 2024.
-I measured the altitude of Ploaris and got a reading of 38.5 degrees.
+I measured the altitude of Polaris and got a reading of 38.5 degrees.
 It should have been 39.9 degrees.

-What I noticed what that I needed the wingnut tightened enough to help hold the altitude protractor in a position without it rotating when I let it go.
-This pinched the plumb bob string that contributed to the off reading in altitide.
+What I noticed is that I needed the wingnut tightened enough to help hold the altitude plate in a position without it rotating when I let it go.
+This pinched the plumb bob string that contributed to the erronous reading in altitide.

-and when you tightened the wingnut, it titghtened on these three smaller washers to add friction to the altitude protractor.
+Now when you tightened the wingnut, it titghtened on these three smaller washers to add friction to the altitude plate.
+The plumbbob measuring string now was able to rotate freely and hang vertically down below the pivot point.

 I tried this out on January 30, 2024 and the altitude of Polaris now measured just short of the 40 degree mark on the scale.
 This was a great addition to my quadrant and added the precision I wanted in this instrument.